All About the Main and its Murals

 There are two murals across the street from each other on St-Laurent between St-Viateur and Bernard.
 The first is Cap Tourmente, by Stare (produced by ARTGANG) – it’s an abstract piece in yellows and raspberries that beautifies what was a desolate vacant lot.

 Across the street, McLaren En Cinq Temps is a five-panel mural by Jason Cantoro and Muart that makes homage to famous Canadian animator Norman McLaren.
 It was produced by MU as part of their series honoring great Canadian artists.
-Speaking of great Montreal things, stop into YUL Designs for one of the best curated selection of local souvenirs in the city.
 If you’re hungry, Les Impertinentes nearby makes amazing open-faced sandwiches.